Skip to Main Content

 Step 3: Your research is shared openly in UDSpace

-• If the publisher's policies allow sharing in the IR, we will move forward with the deposit process.
+• If the publisher's policies allow sharing in the IR, we will proceed with the deposit process.

-• If not, we will let you know, and will help you understand the publisher policies and copyright agreements of the journal and any other journals that you are interested in publishing in the future.
+• If not, we will let you know and help you understand the publisher policies, copyright agreements, and those of any other journals you are interested in publishing.

-• The deposit process on our end includes:
+• The deposit process on our end includes the following:

 • Collecting metadata - We collect and create metadata about your work and create an item record in UDSpace

-• Determining embargo periods - If we determine from our research that a publisher requires an embargo period, we will use UDSpace's embargo functionality to make the article's metadata viewable, but article's contents would not be able to be viewed or downloaded until after the embargo period ends
+• Determining embargo periods—If we determine from our research that a publisher requires an embargo period, we will use UDSpace's embargo functionality to make the article's metadata viewable.
+However, the article's contents will not be able to be viewed or downloaded until after the embargo period ends.

-• Creating a item record and depositing the material in UDSpace - Once deposited, we will send you the URL to your openly available work in UDSpace
+• Creating an item record and depositing the material in UDSpace - Once deposited, we will send you the URL to your openly available work in UDSpace.

 Article Versions